SillyFreak/typst-alexandria/src/lib.typ

 /// #show: alexandria(prefix: "x-", read: path => read(path))
 /// ```
 ///
+/// The `read` parameter kann be skipped, in which case file paths can not be used for bibliography
+/// files and custom styles.
+This means you will need to pass `bytes` values to @@bibliographyx()
+/// and @@load-bibliography() instead of paths.
+///
 /// -> function
 #let alexandria(
   /// a prefix that identifies labels referring to Alexandria bibliographies.
 Bibliography entries